-Academic integrity involves completing work honestly and fairly with mutual respect and trust.
+Academic integrity involves completing one's work honestly and fairly.
 Integrity also involves accepting responsibility for one's actions and the consequences of those actions.

 Why Does it Matter?

-Without academic integrity, there can be no trust or reliance on the effectiveness or value of a University's teaching, learning, research, or public service activities.
-It is essential to understand what academic integrity is, why it is important, and how to help it flourish on our campus.
+Without academic integrity, there can be no trust in the effectiveness of the University's teaching or the extent of student learning, nor can there be any reliance on its research.
+It is therefore essential to understand what academic integrity is, why it is important, and how to help it flourish on our campus.

 We live in a culture where "the bottom-line" receives undue emphasis, often to the exclusion of other values.
 People want to know how their company will profit, or "what's in it for them," and generally think in material terms — such as money and power — when using this approach.
-Although there are practical "material" reasons why it's important for students to be honest in their academic endeavors (such they could get caught and lose the opportunity to earn a UC Davis degree), they turn out to be of less significance than some of the more intangible reasons.
+Although there are practical "material" reasons why it's important for students to be honest in their academic endeavors (such as the fact that they could get caught and lose the opportunity to earn a UC Davis degree), these material reasons turn out to be of less significance than some of the more intangible ones.